RadialGames/Deck/README.md

 Or if you aren't using Unity, just grab the C# files and start using them as-is.
 Nothing in this package requires Unity;
 and there are no Unity-specific dependencies.
 You can use these files directly in any C# project.

-## Concept

-When designing games, I often think about random events and items in terms of "cards in a deck."
-This makes it easier to conceptualize odds, weights, repetition, and probabilities.

-This library is a generic implementation of that concept -- it doesn't presuppose cards, and instead uses generic types of your own choosing.

-## Requirements

-- This packages requires access to the `System` and `System.Collections.Generic` namespaces, which should be trivial for any standard project package.
-- Tested in Unity 2019.4.0f1, should work in anything newer.
-- This package utilizes C# language features introduced in C# 8.0, and thus requires a compiler that supports that, eg:
-.NET Core 3.x or .NET 5.0+

 ## Usage